Color Classics: Later statuses

 Ironically, original distributor Paramount has, through their 1999 acquisition of Republic, regained ownership of the Color Classics, including the original elements.
 Olive Films (current licensee for Republic, and which currently has home video rights) has, to date, not announced any plans to release the Color Classics officially to DVD or Blu-Ray.

 During 2003, animation archivist Jerry Beck conceived a definitive DVD box set of all the Color Classics, excluding The Tears of an Onion, and tried to enlist Republic Pictures' help in releasing this set.
 After being refused, Kit Parker Films (in association with VCI Entertainment) offered to provide the best available 35mm and 16mm prints of the Color Classics from Parker's archives to create the box set Somewhere in Dreamland: The Max Fleischer Color Classics.
 These "interim restored versions" contain digitally recreated Paramount titles; the U.M. & M.-modified prints had to have their title cards as well as their Animator Credits recreated.
-The Tears of an Onion was not included in the set, as it remains Copyrighted by Republic successor Melange Pictures.
+The Tears of an Onion was not included in the set, as it remains copyrighted by Republic successor Melange Pictures.

 In 2021, after decades of being shown in altered, worn, and "beet-red" prints, the Fleischer estate (in co-operation with Paramount Pictures) launched an initiative to formally restore the entire classic animation library from the surviving original negatives, beginning with Somewhere In Dreamland, which has had its restored World Premiere on the MeTV network in December of said year as part of the Toon In With Me Christmas special, presented uncut with its original front-and-end Paramount titles.
+In May 2026, Thad Komorowski's label Cartoon Logic (distributed by ClassicFlix) released a Blu-ray collection called Fleischer Cartoons: Greatest Hits, Volume 1, which features 20 cartoons, 3 of which are Color Classics.

 Filmography

 Many of the cartoons do not have recurring characters, but Poor Cinderella featured Betty Boop, while Christmas Comes But Once a Year featured Grampy and Tommy Cod.
 Towards the end, Hunky and Spunky were featured characters.

-All cartoons released during 1934 and 1935 were produced in Two-Color Technicolor, except for Poor Cinderella which was produced in Cinecolor.
-All shorts from 1936 and onward were produced in Three-Color Technicolor.
+All cartoons released during 1934 and 1935 were produced in two-strip Technicolor, except for Poor Cinderella which was produced in Cinecolor.
+All shorts from 1936 and onward were produced in three-strip Technicolor.
+All films were directed by Dave Fleischer.